 5 Ways To Prevent Grass Clumping On Your Lawn

-When it comes to caring for your lawn, you’re probably aware there’s a lot of things you should be doing, but there are also some things you might not know about and removing big clumps of grass clippings are near the top of that list.
-The reason for this is simple: when you leave these grass clumps on the lawn for too long, they can actually start suffocating the grass beneath it, turning your lovely turf yellow, not to mention it will add to that pesky layer of thatch.
+When it comes to caring for your lawn, you’re probably aware there’s a lot of things you should be doing.
+There are also some things you might not know about.
+Removing and preventing big clumps of grass clippings are near to the top of that list.
+The reason for this is simple: when you leave these grass clumps on the lawn for too long, they can actually start suffocating the grass beneath it.
+It can turn your lovely turf yellow, not to mention it will add to that pesky layer of thatch.

-With that in mind, the second best thing you can do to protect your grass from these clumps is to disperse them from the lawn with a blower or rake them up, put them in a waste bag and carry them off to your compost bin — while the first best thing you can reduce the chance of these grass clumps ever appearing in the first place… and here’s how:
+With that in mind, the second best thing you can do to protect your grass from these clumps is to disperse them from the lawn with a blower or rake them up, put them in a waste bag and carry them off to your compost bin.
+However, the first best thing you can do is reduce the chance of these grass clumps ever appearing in the first place… and here’s how: